-Thyroid stimulating hormone ELISA kit is a reliable quantitative procedure for measuring TSH (thyrotropin) in human serum samples.
+Human TSH ELISA kit is a reliable quantitative procedure for measuring thyroid stimulating hormone (TSH, thyrotropin) in human serum samples.
 This assay has a sensitivity detection limit of 0.06 mIU/l.

-The minimum sensitivity detection limit for TSH (thyrotropin) using this TSH ELISA kit was approximately 0.06 mIU/l.
-The dynamic assay range for this kit is between 0.25 – 15 mIU/l.
+The minimum sensitivity detection limit for thyroid stimulating hormone (thyrotropin) using current TSH ELISA kit was approximately 0.06 mIU/l.
+The dynamic range for this assay is between 0.25 – 15 mIU/l.

 - Determination of Protein Bound Iodine.
 Joumal Biological Chemistry (1948) 173, 175.
 Barker, S.B.